kubernetes/website/docs/contribute/style-guide.md

 ### Jargon and idioms

 Some readers speak English as a second language.
-Avoid jargon and idioms.
+Avoid jargon and idioms to help make their understanding easier.

 <table>
   <tr><th>Do</th><th>Don't</th></tr>